Laser Maintenance &

-Anyone technically inclined is able to being learning to maintain and repair lasers.
+Anyone technically inclined is able to capable of learning to maintain and repair lasers.
 Learning to service lasers is often a required skill or useful for Biomedical Engineers while working in medical or hospital environments.
-There is no federal formal requirement, licensing or permissions in order to fix lasers.
+There is no federal formal requirement, licensing, or permissions in order to fix lasers.

 Manufacturers also do not require any form of permission to service their branded machines.
 Some manufacturers do however require proprietary software to enter a maintenance mode which may limit access to perform certain services.
 Laser maintenance and repair can be viewed under the same light as working on your car.
 The maintenance and fixing techniques can be learned and applied right away.

 Working on lasers is easier when you have an understanding of optics and electronics.
 Maintenance of medical and aesthetic lasers uses basic electricity skill, ability to operate a meter, as well as plumbing and cooling.
 Becoming a skilled laser mechanic can be done quickly and will explore common troubleshooting and routine maintenance to avoid needing immediate major repairs.

 The objective of the medical and aesthetic laser mechanic is to keep the machine from malfunctioning by performing preventative maintenance.
 Laser mechanics are introduced to the theory of laser biophysics, advanced laser physics and even laser electro-optics, as well as the biological processes and effective surgical techniques.
 These are included in various sections of the laser certification exam NCLC.